How to match your makeup to your style type

 The key principle for harmonious makeup

-You can also be much more nuanced to achieve greater harmony—for example, the Romantic essence is characterized by large circles that appear voluminous and 3D, so people with Romantic eyes will want to create volume with eye makeup such as by using shimmery shadow (and avoiding matte textures) to produce the illusion of greater dimensionality.
+You can also be much more nuanced to achieve greater harmony—for example, the Romantic essence is characterized by large circles that appear voluminous and 3D, so people with Romantic eyes will want to create volume with eye makeup such as by using shimmery shadow (and avoiding overly matte textures) to produce the illusion of greater dimensionality.
 They can also employ other techniques such as strategically applying shadows and highlight to further emphasize the eyes’ curves.

 When to do makeup based on your style essences